At Be Kind Psychology, we specialise in high-quality adolescent and child autism assessments in Ireland

 Our Approach

-Our assessments are neuroaffirmative, attachment and trauma-informed, and strengths-based.
-We seek to understand each child as a whole person — recognising their unique ways of communicating, engaging, and experiencing the world.
+We seek to understand each child as a whole person - recognising their unique ways of communicating, engaging, and experiencing the world.
 Every recommendation is tailored to your child’s needs and context.

-Assessment Timeline: What to Expect
+Assessment Timeline - What to Expect

 We aim to complete most autism assessments within approximately 12 weeks of booking and 8 weeks of starting the assessment.
 While timelines may vary depending on complexity, we never rush the process and ensure all assessments are clinically robust.